scottchiesa/UKB_RAP_Getting_Started/README.md

 - Set the expiry time.
 - Copy the token (it looks like a long string of letters and numbers).

-NO wgo back to your terminal and type
+Now go back to your terminal and type

 `dx login`